Igor-Kuts/Projects/README.md

 ### May 6, 2023

 #### Added
-- 'floyd_warshall_apsp.ipynb': In graph theory, the Floyd-Warshall (FW) algorithms is an All-Pairs Shortest Path (APSP) algorithm.
+- 'floyd_warshall_apsp.ipynb': In graph theory, the Floyd-Warshall (FW) algorithm is an All-Pairs Shortest Path (APSP) algorithm.

 ### May 5, 2023